What is Early Childhood Caries?

 Not allowing your child to sleep with a bottle that contains a sweet liquid such as juice or milk is the main way to prevent early childhood caries.
 Unfortunately, this is the biggest mistake that we see parents make with their child’s teeth.
 When a child falls asleep with sweet liquid inside of a bottle, that liquid may pool and sit inside the mouth for a long period of time.
 The longer sugary liquid sits in a child’s mouth, the more likely the child will develop tooth decay.

-Once decay is present inside a child’s mouth, it will only continue to flourish.
+Once the decay is present inside a child’s mouth, it will only continue to flourish.
 If your child needs a bottle while sleeping, be sure that the bottle only contains water.
-If your child falls asleep with sugar coated on his or her teeth, it becomes the perfect environment for bacteria to grow.
+If your child falls asleep with sugar-coated on his or her teeth, it becomes the perfect environment for bacteria to grow.
 Water, on the other hand, washes bacteria away to help avoid decay.
 Avoiding foods and drinks that contain a large amount of sugar is also a good practice in general.
 We all know that sugar can lead to cavities, but a child’s fragile baby teeth are particularly susceptible.

 Be sure that your child visits the dentist for the first time within six months after the first tooth erupts.
 After teeth have erupted, be sure your child’s teeth are being brushed twice a day.
 Getting your child into the habit of brushing is essential.
 This will benefit overall hygiene health that will extend on throughout a person’s life.
-Children are usually able to take care of their own teeth once they are able to write their own name.
+Children are usually able to take care of their own teeth once they are able to write their own names.
 Until then, a parent is responsible for making sure that their child’s teeth are taken care of.
 Introducing your child to a dental office early on will make it easier for them (and you) down the line.
 The more educated a parent is about preventing early childhood caries, the healthier a child’s mouth will be.

 While early childhood caries can be prevented, leaving them untreated can lead to much more serious infections that can affect a child’s growth and development.
 ECC can lead to a loss of primary teeth which can affect that way that secondary, adult teeth, develop.
 Parents and dentists together are responsible for preventing early childhood cavities and treating them before they become a problem.
 Taking care of a young child’s teeth can certainly be challenging due to attention span, cooperation, etc, but it will make life much easier in the long run.
 Be sure to start your child off early with good hygiene habits.
 Schedule an appointment with Reno Dental Associates to give your child the smile he or she deserves!